Philip K. Dick

 But that's all right, for Dick's point is often that no reality is more real than any other.
 During the last decade of his relatively short life, when Dick became certifiably insane, his paranoia continued to provide material for his work.

-Here's part of what the Grolier Multimedia Encyclopedia of Science Fiction says about Philip Kindred Dick:
+Here's part of what the Grolier Multimedia Encyclopedia of Science Fiction says of Philip Kindred Dick:

 The earlier PKD often lost control of his material in ideative mazes and, sidetracked, was unable to find any resolution; but, when he found the tale within his grasp, he was brilliantly inventive, gaining access to imaginative realms which no other writer of sf had reached.
 His sympathy for the plight of his characters—often far-from-heroic, small, ordinary people trapped in difficult existential circumstances—was unfailing, and his work had a human interest absent from that of writers engaged by complexity and convolution for their own sake.
 Even the most perilous metaphysical terrors of his finest novels wore a complaining, vulnerable, human face.
 In all his work he was astonishingly intimate, self-exposed, and very dangerous.
 He was the funniest sf writer of his time, and perhaps the most terrifying.
 His dreads were our own, spoken as we could not have spoken them.